HenrikSamuelsson/rust-learning-path/daily-log-2022-month-10.md

 ### The Embedded Rust Book

 Found out about the online book [The Embedded Rust Book](https://docs.rust-embedded.org/book/).
 This is an An introductory book about using the Rust on "bare metal" embedded systems, such as microcontrollers.
 Plan is to read this book.

+## 2022-11-25

+### Slow Progress

+Need some motivation why to get going with this again, here is a list:

+- Can use Rust for competitive coding
+- Do not need to use C in projects that slow me down due to being error prone
+- Great for the brain to learn new things in general